Ryan Field (stadium): Renaming controversy

 Northwestern's decision to rename Dyche Stadium to Ryan Field defied the university's own 1926 resolution that forbade such a change.
 School officials said that a private institution can override previous boards' decisions, and dismissed the earlier resolution as a "show of appreciation."
 But NU did not explain why a mere gesture of appreciation would expressly state that any football stadium at any location would retain the name Dyche, as indeed the 1926 resolution does.
-The Dyche family wasn't notified of the change; NU claimed that the only descendant they found was a grandniece, despite other family members living in Chicago and being listed in the phone book.
+The Dyche family was not notified of the change; NU claimed that the only descendant they found was a grandniece, despite other family members living in Chicago and being listed in the phone book.
 After the family protested, NU said it was willing to install an informational plaque at the stadium, noting its former name.

 Transportation

 The closest transit stations are Metra commuter railroad's Central Street station and Chicago Transit Authority's Central station on the Purple Line.